choria-legacy/choria-emulator/docs/PREPARE.md

 ## Prepare Emulators

-The emulators will need copies of `gnatsd`, `choria-emulator` and `go-choria` deployed on them, you can do this as follows:
+The emulators will need copies of `nats-server` and `choria-emulator` deployed on them, you can do this as follows:

 ```
 % touch ~/.choria-emulator.yaml